 Since buying the building in 2011 Google has spent a significant amount of time upgrading and personalising it; and the result of this can be seen on the Camenzind Evolution website.

 From chain-mail curtains to woodland themed work booths and canteens the company’s work in Google’s offices is certainly unique.
-But if you thought that Google was all fun and no work than have look at the floor plans, they reveal that, as funky as the offices look, they’re still most definitely offices (not that they look too shabby).
+But if you thought that Google was all fun and no work than have a look at the floor plans, they reveal that, as funky as the offices look, they’re still most definitely offices (not that they look too shabby).
 Much of the floor space is designated as desk space with many other areas designed as meeting areas or “alternative working areas.”

 Only a few places are set aside as “special communal areas” or informal areas.
-But with that said the communal areas are pretty nice – who wouldn’t want swings in their offices or chase long with Lego Star Wars Super Star Destroyer to play with?
+But with that said the communal areas are pretty nice – who wouldn’t want swings in their offices or a chase long with Lego Star Wars Super Star Destroyer to play with?

 And this isn’t the end of Google’s customisations, construction work continues on Google’s campus; with the company having secured planning permission for the development of a land bridge to connect three of its buildings (Google Docks, Gordon House and the Gasworks).
 The glass and steal bridge will stand eight meters above the street and, according to planning permission, will be illuminated.